-Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.
-Subsections applicable to this service fully attained. -- --
+Includes five subsections that support an outcome where people receive quality services through effective governance and a supported workforce.

 The 2023 business plan includes a mission statement and operational objectives.
 The service has effective quality and risk management systems in place that take a risk-based approach, and these systems meet the needs of residents and their staff.
 Quality improvement projects are implemented.
 Internal audits, meetings, and collation of data were all documented as taking place as scheduled, with corrective actions as indicated.
 There is a staffing and rostering policy.
 Human resources are managed in accordance with good employment practice.
 A role specific orientation programme and regular staff education and training are in place.